johnmichaelkuczynski/ASKJM.XYZ/replit.md

 - **File Processing**: Employs `PyPDF2` and `python-docx` for extracting text from uploaded documents.

 ### Key Design Decisions
+- **Dual Mode Architecture**:
-- **Faithful Representation**: A critical design principle ensures AI responses strictly adhere to Kuczynski's original text, examples, and argumentative style, avoiding summarization or simplification.
+  - **Basic Mode** (default): Ensures AI responses strictly adhere to Kuczynski's original text, examples, and argumentative style, avoiding summarization or simplification
+  - **Enhanced Mode**: Uses retrieved positions as jumping-off point for original philosophical intellection that synthesizes, extends, and clarifies ideas while maintaining voice consistency and system coherence
 - **Token-by-Token Streaming**: Provides immediate and real-time display of AI responses for enhanced user experience.
 - **Simplified Data Model**: Focuses on philosophical positions as the primary data points, with potential future integration of full text excerpts.
 - **CPU-Only PyTorch**: Optimizes for Replit environment constraints by using CPU-based PyTorch.